henriksommerfeld/blog-hugo/content/article/2016-08-19-making-cmder-findable-by-windows-search.md

 +++
-author = "admin"
-categories = ["Administration","Thoughts"]
+categories = ["Administration"]
 date = "2016-08-19T20:00:37+00:00"
-excerpt = "This is just a short reminder for myself.
+summary = "This is just a short reminder for myself.
 I just found myself reinstalling Windows and thus also my favourite console, Cmder.
 I didn’t remember what to do to make it findable by Windows search, so here’s how: 1.
 Add path to environment variable 2.
 Log off and on again 3.
 Voilà!" tags = ["Cmder","Windows search", "Windows 10"] title = "Making Cmder Findable by Windows Search" type = "article"